-Create Work and Stimulate Non-Digital Creativity
+Creating Work and Stimulating Non-Digital Creativity

 Commission artists for activity packs